Shelbournator/thoughts/_posts/2026-03-26-the-architecture-of-verticality.md

 This criticism is incredibly powerful, but a systems-level diagnosis reveals something more complicated.
 It isn't that liberalism completely lacks a vertical axis; it’s that its verticality is an *undocumented dependency*.

-In the Anglosphere, liberalism runs on a hidden substrate of interiorised Protestantism and historical common law.
+In the Anglosphere, liberalism runs on a hidden substrate of interiorised Protestantism and historical civic culture.
 It possesses a *de facto* moral verticality, but because this foundation is heavily obfuscated by modern procedural language, the system cannot easily defend or articulate its own roots.
 Dostoevsky and Nietzsche were pointing at a very real structural vulnerability.

 To see why liberalism appears vertically hollow, why it is so vulnerable to this critique, and why it actually relies on the very structures it claims to have outgrown, we have to look at how the West refactored its civilisational stack.